 Cash is required to fund our working capital needs, to purchase capital assets, and to pay debt service, including principal and interest payments.
 We do not currently have any source of operating revenue and will require significant amounts of cash to continue to fund operations, clinical trials and research and development efforts until such time, if ever, that one of our products receives regulatory approval for marketing and begins to generate sales.
-Since we have not generated any revenue from the sale of any products, we have primarily relied upon the capital markets and debt financings as our primary sources of funding.
+Since we have not generated any revenue from the sale of any products, we have relied upon the capital markets and debt financings as our primary sources of funding.
 We will continue to be opportunistic in accessing the capital markets to obtain financing on terms satisfactory to us.
 We plan to fund our future cash requirements through:

-- · the issuance of equity and debt financings; - · payments from potential strategic collaborators, including license fees and sponsored research funding; - · sales of Surfaxin, if approved; - · sales of our other product candidates, if approved; - · capital lease financings; and - · interest earned on invested capital.
+- the issuance of equity and debt financings; - payments from potential strategic collaborators, including license fees and sponsored research funding; - sales of Surfaxin, if approved; - · sales of our other product candidates, if approved; - capital lease financings; and - · interest earned on invested capital.

-After taking into account the registered direct public offering in April 2007 that generated gross proceeds of \$30.2 million (\$28.1 million net), and before taking into account any amounts that may be potentially available through our Committed Equity Financing Facility (CEFF) with Kingsbridge Capital Limited (Kingsbridge), a private investment group (discussed in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources"), any potential strategic collaborations, and any potential financings, we believe that our current working capital is sufficient to meet planned activities into mid 2008.
-Use of the CEFF is subject to certain conditions, including a limitation on the total number of shares of common stock that we may issue under the CEFF (not more than approximately 7.1 million shares as of June 30, 2007).
-In addition, during the eight trading day pricing period for a draw down, if the volume weighted average price of our common stock (VWAP) for any one trading day is less than the greater of (i) \$2.00 or (ii) 85 percent of the closing price of our common stock for the trading day immediately preceding the beginning of the draw-down period, the VWAP from that trading day will not be used in calculating the number of shares to be issued in connection with that draw down, and the draw-down amount for that pricing period will be reduced by one-eighth of the draw down amount that we had initially specified.
-We anticipate using the CEFF, when available, to support working capital needs in 2007.
+After taking into account an October 2007 draw-down pursuant to our Committed Equity Financing Facility (CEFF) with Kingsbridge Capital Limited (Kingsbridge), a private investment group (see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources") that resulted in \$5.0 million of gross proceeds, and before taking into account any additional amounts that may be potentially available through our CEFF, any potential strategic collaborations, and any potential financings, we believe that our current working capital is sufficient to meet planned activities through mid 2008.
+Use of the CEFF is subject to certain conditions, including a limitation on the total number of shares of our common stock that we may issue under the CEFF (currently not more than approximately 5.2 million shares).
+In addition, if on any trading day during the eight trading day pricing period for a draw down, the volume weighted average price of our common stock (VWAP) is less than the greater of (i) \$2.00 or (ii) 85 percent of the closing price of our common stock for the trading day immediately preceding the draw-down period, no shares will be issued with respect to that trading day and the total amount of the draw down for that pricing period will be reduced for each such trading day by one-eighth of the draw down amount that we had initially specified.
+We anticipate using the CEFF, when available, to support working capital needs for the remainder of 2007.